 Are you holding summer camp at the center this summer?

-Yes, we will be holding camp at the Center.
+Yes, are holding camp at the Center.
 Please see our Camps at the Center page for dates and topics of our camps.
 Modifications have been made to our camp’s size and daily activities and camp hygiene protocols to ensure camper and staff safety.
 Our new camp policies and protocols are detailed on our Camps at the Center page.
 In addition to these camps at the Center, we are also offering Camps on the Go!
+These “On the Go” camps are available for purchase at any time.

 Will you still be having preschool science programs this summer?

-This summer our Sneak-a-Peek program for preschoolers will be a “To Go” program, with packets of take home materials for crafts and activities and a video lesson from Ms. Mo.
+This summer our Sneak-a-Peek program for preschoolers was a “To Go” program, with packets of take home materials for crafts and activities and a video lesson from Ms. Mo.
+These packets and class videos are still available for order.
 To learn more about the program visit our Sneak-a-Peek PreK Science To Go page.

 What happened to Nature Story Time?

 We suspended our Nature Story Time program on May 27 for the summer.
-Our plan is to pick back up again in mid to late August if conditions in Houston/Bellaire allow for it.
+Our plan is to pick back up again in mid September with a socially distanced, outdoor program on the front lawn if conditions in Houston/Bellaire allow for it.
 There are some Nature Story Time videos on our website that you might enjoy in the mean time.
-These videos were shot by Eric this spring during our COVID-19 closure.
+These videos were shot by Eric during our Spring 2020 COVID-19 closure.

 How is the Center being cleaned for visitor safety?